brycewray/eleventy_solo/src/posts/2018/10/web-typography-part-1.md

 	I don’t mean stark black on stark white, or vice versa, because that’s _too_ much contrast on a display—especially on a super-high-contrast [OLED](https://en.wikipedia.org/wiki/OLED) display such as is becoming _de rigueur_ for [smartphones](https://www.oled-info.com/oled_devices/mobile_phones).
 UI experts have told me they suggest a combination of #333 (really dark gray) on \#fff (white).
 That’s what I have on this site, except for headlines and the nav menu.
 	So, no, having a substantial part of your page’s body text appear as light-to-medium gray on white (or, worse, dark gray on black) isn’t a good idea.
 By the way, the same is true for link text, particularly if you don’t underline links (which I formerly didn't because I thought it was too 1990's-ish, but changed my mind after learning about the [difficulty that non-underlined links can cause, especially for the visually impaired](https://webaim.org/techniques/hypertext/link_text)).
 Link text should be a **different** color from your body text and **not** some color that melts into the background.
 Don’t make me come over there and lecture you about [“mystery meat” navigation](http://www.webpagesthatsuck.com/mysterymeatnavigation.html).
 	However, there’s more to this.
-- **It should have sufficient width**.—With the ready availability of web “fonts” (a separate subject which I’ll address in Part 2), many website designers want to use some of the slick, ultra-thin type they’ve seen, or implemented, in video or print.
+- **It should have sufficient width**.—With the ready availability of web fonts (a separate subject which I’ll address in Part 2), many website designers want to use some of the slick, ultra-thin type they’ve seen, or implemented, in video or print.
 And, again, that’s fine in sufficiently large **headline** text.
 But I draw the line on body text for a web page; that’s no place for super-thin type.
 Indeed, it’s yet another barrier to sufficient contrast.

 ## Now that’s (not) what I’m talkin’ about